bwsw/sj-platform/SJDocs/source/SJ_PlatformDeployment.rst

 The `deployment guide <http://streamjuggler.readthedocs.io/en/develop/SJ_Deployment.html>`_ provides a detailed step-by-step instruction on Stream Juggler Platform deployment on a cluster.

-Currently, the deployment on `Mesos <http://mesos.apache.org/>`_ as a universal distributed computational engine is supported.
+Currently, the deployment on `Apache Mesos <http://mesos.apache.org/>`_ as a universal distributed computational engine is supported.

 Another option is to deploy SJ-Platform in a local mode using `minimesos <https://www.minimesos.org/>`_ as a testing environment.